 As any good business owner would know, customer satisfaction is key to growing your business.
 However, customer satisfaction doesn’t always have to stem from providing a smooth and enjoyable service without any hiccups (though this would definitely be the ideal state!)
 Customer satisfaction is also about how quickly you are able to turn a negative experience into a positive one and fix a customer’s problem.

-Cprime’s newest version of Surveys for Service Desk (v3.1.0) introduces a host of new features to make it easier to ask customers for customer feedback, collect survey responses on customer experience and obtain a general health check to gain insight into how effectively your company is solving its customers’ issues and problems.
+Surveys for Jira introduces a host of new features to make it easier to ask customers for customer feedback, collect survey responses on customer experience and obtain a general health check to gain insight into how effectively your company is solving its customers’ issues and problems.

 Now when you use a placeholder for the reporter, their name appears, not their login details.
 So, now your customers will receive emails starting with their names (eg. Hi Natalie, Max…) instead of their logins (eg. Hi ndoe, email@example.com…) which greatly improves the readability and personalization of your emails.